reymarkalvarez17/ProductInventoryManagement/README.md

 # ProductInventoryManagement
+Download the project ProductInventoryManagement.zip here Extract the zip file

-1.Open the Project
+Open the Project
 -Open Visual Studio.
+-Open Project or Solution
--Load the ProductInventoryManagement project.
+-Load the ProductInventoryManagement.sln.

 Set Up the Database
 -Open MySQL Workbench (or your preferred SQL client).